treylavergne/google-homepage/README.md

 -Learned a lot more about Git and Githhub with this project than I thought I would so far(used to think a git push and git commit were the same thing - quickly realized they weren't).

--Learned that when lnking CSS Stylesheet, it helps to have everything speled correctly and the correct closing tag - it'll save 21 minutes of fustration.
+-Learned that when lnking CSS Stylesheet, it helps to have everything spelled correctly and the correct closing tag - it'll save 21 minutes of fustration.

 -